LBNL-ETA/fmi-for-power-system/docs/source/05_available_fmus.rst

 An example of model description is provided below.
 A few things are required for the CYME FMU to operate properly:
   - a parameter called _configurationFileName pointing to a JSON configuration file (including the feeder filename).
-  - inputs and outputs should have the following format {NETWORK ID}!{NODE/LOAD ID}!{KEYWORD}, where KEYWORD can be KW, KVAR, or Vpu.
+  - inputs and outputs should have the following format {network ID}!{node/load ID}!{keyword}, where keyword can be KW, KVAR, or Vpu.

 .. code-block:: xml